amacaluso/SSB-VAE/README.md

 The new values are generated in order to explore the space around the best hyper-parameters (i.e. the highest precisions), in this way after many trainings we can achieve a better and better result for each dataset and level of supervision.

-Important note: we extended the work contained in this [*directory*](https://github.com/amacaluso/SSB-VAE), therefore we focused only on the SSB-VAE method, and the results achieved refer all to this model, for the other ones a small change in the code is recommeded in order to not mix the results from different models.
+Important note: we focused only on the SSB-VAE method, and the results achieved refer all to this model, for the other ones a small change in the code is recommeded in order to not mix the results from different models.

 # References